esp32-open-mac/esp32-open-mac/README.md

 ### On what microcontrollers does this run?

 At the moment, this only runs on the plain ESP32 (so not the ESP32-S2, ESP32-S3 or other variants).
 This is because the location and functionality of the Wi-Fi hardware peripherals is hardcoded.
 Porting this to other variants of the ESP32 might or might not be trivial, depending on how similar the internal hardware is.

+This project was only tested against ESP-IDF v5.0.1.
+After we implement the hardware initialisation ourselves, we won't have to use the proprietary esp32-wifi-lib anymore, and we'll be able to run on other ESP-IDF versions.

 ### Can I contribute?